anil-maurya/quickIdea/README.md

 ## Features

-The Idea Recorder Chrome Extension offers the following features:
+The QuickIdea Chrome Extension offers the following features:

 1. **Convenient Shortcut**: Users can access the extension quickly by hitting the keyboard shortcut `Ctrl+Shift+0`, ensuring that ideas can be captured with minimal interruption.